AndrewMillerOnline/andrewmilleronline.github.io/_posts/2023-05-04-treatise-on-snapshotting-data-crm-analytics.md

 ### Data Retention Period

-The third aspect to consider if your snapshot's data retention period.
+The third aspect to consider is your snapshot's data retention period.
 In the above paragraph I mentioned limiting how much data you capture in each snapshot.
 However, if you never remove any data from your final output the dataset will grow endlessly.
 By adding a data retention filter, as I'll show below, your recipe will instead remove data from the output that's no longer relevant.

 ### Scheduling